centrifuge/documentation/docs/use/setup-wallet/index.md

 To set up Talisman:

-- Download the extension [here](https://chrome.google.com/webstore/detail/talisman-polkadot-wallet/fijngjgcjhjmmpcmkeiomlglpeiijkld/related) and install it.
+- Download the extension [here](https://www.talisman.xyz/wallet) and install it.
 - Create a wallet using the instructions from Talisman [here](https://docs.talisman.xyz/talisman/navigating-the-paraverse/account-management/create-a-talisman-wallet).
-- Back up your wallet using the the instructions from Talisman [here](https://docs.talisman.xyz/talisman/navigating-the-paraverse/account-management/back-up-your-secret-phrase) (**THIS IS VERY IMPORTANT**).

 You can create or import an account in Talisman by clicking on `More options` and `Add account`.
 This will open a browser tab that allows you to create a new account or add existing accounts via Recovery Phrase, JSON or from your Ledger.

 ![](./images/Talisman_Newaccount.png#width=60%;)